Teatree Web Moth

 It pupates within its shelter, and the adult emerges about four weeks later

 The adult has short upturned labial palps that project like a beak.
 The forewings are grey-brown, with pale areas and submarginal zig-zag lines.
+The forewings each have a particularly dark area around the base, and a broad zig-zag pale band from costa to hind-margin.
 The hindwings are grey-brown, fading at the bases.
 The legs have have alternating light and dark bands.
 The wing margins are chequered.
 The wingspan is about 3 cms.

 The species occurs over the southern half of Australia: including

 Moths of Australia,